graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ---

-### 8.3 Denied transaction appears correct in Explorer history
+### 8.3 Reverted close appears correct in Explorer history

-**Objective**: When an ineligible indexer closes an allocation and rewards are denied, the transaction should not appear "successful" in a way that misleads the indexer.
+**Objective**: When an ineligible indexer attempts to close an allocation, the reverted transaction should be shown as failed — not misleadingly presented as a successful close or reward claim.

 **Steps**:

-1. Close allocation for an ineligible indexer
+1. Attempt to close an allocation for an ineligible indexer (the on-chain call reverts)
 2. Check the transaction in Explorer's history view
-3. Verify the displayed outcome matches reality (0 rewards)
+3. Verify the displayed outcome matches reality (failed/reverted; allocation still active)

 **Pass Criteria**:

-- Transaction status is clear (not misleadingly shown as a successful reward claim)
+- Transaction is shown as failed/reverted (not as a successful close or reward claim)
-- Reward amount displayed is `0` or clearly indicates denial
+- The allocation remains active in Explorer; no `0`-reward closure is implied
 - Explorer team confirms no confusing UX for the indexer

 ---